 Expand with Confidence—and a Keen Understanding of Local Laws

 As you can see, China's Fapiao system is a complicated one that can be confusing for foreigners in particular running a business in this area.
 But in an effort to minimize your liability as much as possible, and to guarantee that you're meeting any and all compliance requirements, it is absolutely in your own best interest to understand Fapiao and how it relates to the company you're trying to run.
 Many organizations often enlist the help of professional advisors in an effort to make sure everything is proceeding as it should and if you're not confident in your ability to do so on your own, this is absolutely an idea worth exploring.

 If you’re considering expanding your business into China (or virtually any country) Velocity Global’s suite of global expansion services that includes its International PEO (Professional Employer Organization) can help get you there.
 Whether you’re sending one employee or retargeting operations, our International Development Advisors can help with each step.
-Reach out to us today to learn how we can get you global in as few as 48 hours—no entity required.
+Reach out to us today to learn how we can get you global quickly and seamlessly—no entity required.